A24: 2020–present: Academy Award wins, further agreements, and expansion

 In January 2025, Scott Belsky joined A24's leadership team as a partner, overseeing the studio's technology and innovation initiatives.
 In May 2025, A24 shuttered their documentary division, resulting in five layoffs.
+On November 12, 2025, D'Souza Gelb announced that management and production company 2AM was ending, and its three founders were parting ways.
+2AM had launched in strategic partnership with A24, working together to produce Celine Song's Past Lives (2023) and Materialists (2025), Halina Reijn's Bodies Bodies Bodies (2022) and Babygirl (2024), among others.